 - Bad Targeting: Want to hit the target?
 You need to define them first.
 By keeping up with the multiple user information reach different groups of customers by segmenting them effectively.
 Make successful notifications based on previous actions, purchases, location etc. in mind.

 - No Optimization or Testing: Feedback analysis, A/B testing, visits and clicks statistics are highly powerful tools to be constantly used.
 Without being able to properly evaluate and optimize, without using new approaches, content, and appearance will become out to be boring and ineffective eventually.

-How can you Improve your Push Notification Performance in 2019
+How Can you Improve Your Push Notification Performance This Year

 Now, since you’ve gone through what could be wrong with the notifications you are already sending, let’s take a look at some hacks that will surely help improve your push notifications performance.
 A strategic marketing strategy for your push notifications can yield amazing results when implemented in the right manner.

 As you must be aware that push notifications are strictly permission-based medium.
 And an opt-in act as the first touch-point with a new visitor.
 Therefore, these notifications also require to ensure that it opting-out of it is as easier.
 By doing this you make the subscriber feel empowered by having a choice of receiving or avoiding messages from your brand.
 This further enables you to be able to target only the interested prospects.